40 Best Things to Do on Hawaiʻi Island (The Big Island)

 30. Antics Pizza (Hilo)

-Antics Pizza is not only a great hole-in-the-wall pizza shop, but it’s also a fun local restaurant to relive some childhood memories while you wait for your food!
+Antics Pizza is a unique hole-in-the-wall pizza shop in Hilo that is sure to revive some childhood memories while you wait for your food!

-Think Nintendo 64 and the original Super Mario Kart on the 92 Super Nintendo Entertainment System (SNES) when you think of Antics!
+Think Nintendo 64 and the original Super Mario Kart on the ’92 Super Nintendo Entertainment System (SNES), and this is exactly what you get when you sit down at your table in Antics!

 Yelp: Antics Pizza